 How does the keto diet help in weight loss?

-The keto diet promotes weight loss by reducing carbohydrate intake, leading your body to burn fat for energy.
-Incorporate high-fat foods like avocados and nuts while limiting sugars and grains.
-This shifts your metabolism into ketosis, enhancing fat burning and appetite control.
+The keto diet helps you lose weight by cutting carbs.
+This makes your body burn fat for energy.
+Eat high-fat foods like avocados and nuts, and avoid sugars and grains.
+This puts your body in ketosis, boosting fat burning and appetite control.

 What are the key benefits of using a keto diet for losing weight?